4forces/git-commands/README.md

 ### GENERAL STEPS
 1. git add
-   - `git add .`: add all files that has been changed
+   - `git add .`: add all files that has been changed in current folder only.
 2. `git commit -m "message"`
 3. `git push`

+***Notes:***
+1. `git commit -a -m`: Adds and commit changes to already track files in 1 step
+1. `git commit add -A`: Adds all files in all folders

 ### STAGING
 1. `git add hello.txt`: stages hello.txt